Repair Books

 Edit menu Find command (shortcut Ctrl+F or Mac Command+F).

-WW007: Clarinet, Saxophone, & Flute Repair Manual - Step by Step Easy Directions for Overhauling Your Instrument by Lawrence Frank, Frank Woodwind Repair, SB, 76 pages.
-This books was written because of the author's dissatisfaction with other repair manuals.
+WW007: Clarinet, Saxophone, & Flute Repair Manual - Step by Step Easy Directions for Overhauling Your Instrument by Lawrence Frank.
+This book was written because of the author's dissatisfaction with other repair manuals.
 It is intended for clarinet, saxophone, and flute players from high school through professionals who want to work on their own instruments.
 It is also recommended for band directors who need to do emergency repairs.
+This book is no longer available to us, but you can order it here from Amazon.

 C133: A Clarinetist's Notebook Vol. I: Care and Repair by Robert Schmidt.
 1978, SB, 152 pages.
 A detailed guide to clarinet repair with 250 photographs and 140 drawings.
 At bit dated in spots (scraps of asbestos being used to align keys for soldering) but has more detailed information than any other available book.